XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Sending from Gateway to the XRP Ledger

 XRP Ledger payments can automatically bridge between currencies, but an issuing gateway normally only sends single-currency payments that go directly to customers.
-This means debiting a customer's current balance in your system, and then sending the equivalent amount of issuances in the XRP Ledger to the customer's XRP Ledger address.
+This means debiting a customer's current balance in your system, and then sending the equivalent amount of issued currencies in the XRP Ledger to the customer's XRP Ledger address.

 An example flow for a payment into the XRP Ledger: